 What is the MD&A section of financial reporting?

 The Management Discussions and Analysis (MD&A) is a section of the annual report or SEC filing 10-K that provides an overview of how the company performed in the prior period, its current financial condition, and management’s future projections.
-It helps potential investors understand the company’s financial fundamentals and management’s performance.
+It helps potential investors understand the company’s financial fundamentals and management’s thinking, beliefs, and performance.
 MD&A is a required disclosure for publicly traded companies that fall under the jurisdiction of the U.S. Securities and Exchange Commission.

 Typically, the MD&A, as part of form 10-K, attempts to give a balanced view of the company through the eyes of the company’s management team.
 The section covers several topics of interest.